lxrswdd/Hi-Light/README.md

-# HI-LIGHT: A PATH TO HIGH-FIDELITY, HIGH-RESOLUTION VIDEO RELIGHTING WITH A NOVEL EVALUATION PARADIGM
+# HI-LIGHT: A Path To High-fidelity, Hi-resolution Video Relighting With A Novel Evaluation Paradigm

 ## 💡 Demo